lanimc/CUSP_WebAPIwork/README.md

 # CUSP_WebAPIwork
-HW etc from ITC WebAPI Class
+Code and related from ITC WebAPI course